Ganesh-Th/Chain_of_Bits/README.md

-# Blockchain-Powered Web 3.0 Application: Seamless Transactions and Decentralized Empowerment
+# Cryptocurrency Transaction Hub: Trustless and Transparent

 ## Identification of topic💡: